AtomNotShy/Atom/mini-go/Readme.md

 Example 3.
 The two groups of white stones are captured.
 ![image](https://github.com/AtomNotShy/Atom/blob/master/mini-go/images/example3.png)

-Example 4 (Special example).
+Example 4.
 This example illustrates the rule that a capturing stone need not have a liberty until the captured stones are removed.
 ![image](https://github.com/AtomNotShy/Atom/blob/master/mini-go/images/example4.png)

 ### Rule 2: The “KO” Rule